 - Alternative fuel stations

 Using the alternative fuel stations feature service, prompt the user for a state, then display the alternative fuel stations in that state.
-Use different symbols for the different fuel types.
+Use PictureMarkerSymbol to show the fuel types as appropriate icons.
+I've put together a set of free icons that can be downloaded here.

 - 2016 EU Referendum in the UK

-Using this Hurricane feature service, prompt the user for a named hurricane (e.g., Katrina), then create a map that shows hurricanes that developed in that basin.
-The service has a default symbology, but I'd like you to override that symbology with your own using dotted lines rather than solid and a light-to-dark color ramp to indicate the strength of the hurricane.
+Using this Hurricane feature service from Living Atlas, prompt the user for a year, then display hurricanes from that year.
+The service has a default symbology, but I'd like you to override that using dotted lines rather than solid and a light-to-dark color ramp to indicate the hurricane category (look for a field with the alias USA Saffir-Simpson Hurricane Scale).
 You'll find the UniqueValueRenderer class to be helpful.

 This project is one week in length.
 Please refer to the Canvas course Calendar for the due date.